About Us

 OUR AUTHORS

-Chipping Campden Literature Festival writers in order of first appearance include:
+Chipping Campden Literature Festival writers in order of first appearance (many authors return again and again) include:

 William Boyd, Patrick Gale, Michael Arditti, Samantha Harvey, Angela France, Sue Gee, Joanna Ezekiel, Amanda Craig, Adam Foulds, Helen Dunmore, Robert Sackville-West, Barbara Trapido, Jeremy Lewis, Gerard Noel, Philip Gross, Alison Brackenbury, Carole Angier, Justine Cartwright, Angela Thirlwell, Mario Petrucci, Rachel Billington, Claire Tomalin, Georgina Harding, James Runcie, David Whitehouse, Paula Byrne, Alan Rusbridger, Jonathan Bate, John Mullan, Selina Hastings, Edward Skidelsky, George Monbiot, Rick Stroud, Peter J Conradi, Alison Moore, Val Bourne, Peter J Smith, Martin Stannard, Kate Williams, Max Hastings, Helen McCarthy, Miranda Seymour, Peter Lantos, Lisa Appignanesi, David Crystal, James Evans, Tim Butcher, Jane Robinson, Peter Gaunt, Ursula Buchan, Rosamund Bartlett, Shirley Williams, Elizabeth Day, Paul Henry, David Boyd Haycock, Frank Furedi, Richard Overy, Owen